Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 A smooth boardwalk runs along the beach, continuing around the southern end of the Balboa Peninsula.
 Renting an electric bike and cruising the full boardwalk is a great way for newcomers to get the lay of the land.

 You’ll find loads of cute shops, bars, and restaurants along the boardwalk.
-There are many great spots mere steps from the beach, including my favorite hotel in Newport, Doryman’s Oceanfront Inn.
-Learn more about this adorable B&B in my guide on where to stay in Orange County.
+There are great spots mere steps from the beach, including my favorite hotel in Newport, Doryman’s Oceanfront Inn.

 👉 Pro Tip: Leave time to chat when walking the boardwalk.
 It’s not uncommon to meet friendly locals hanging out in front of the beach houses – and the summer rental set throws some truly epic parties.